ragnaros1337/laravel9vue3/docs/queries.md

                 ->get();

 <a name="left-join-right-join-clause"></a>
-#### Left Join / Right Join
+#### Left Join / Right Join Clause

-Если вы хотите выполнить «левое соединение» или «правое соединение» вместо «внутреннего соединения», используйте методы `leftJoin` или `rightJoin`. Эти методы имеют ту же сигнатуру, что и метод `join`:
+If you would like to perform a "left join" or "right join" instead of an "inner join", use the `leftJoin` or `rightJoin` methods.
+These methods have the same signature as the `join` method:

     $users = DB::table('users')
                 ->leftJoin('posts', 'users.id', '=', 'posts.user_id')